alzateja/aws-cdk-gen/README.md

 Why?
 ----
-The hope is that you will be able to use this tool to remove boilerplate code and learn how to connect CDK constructs in a project with minimum changes.
+The hope is that you will be able to use this tool to remove boilerplate code.
+Additionally, developers can learn how to connect CDK constructs in a project with minimum changes.

 Here is an example of generating a Go Lambda.